xcore/sw_display_controller/module_level_meter/doc/programming.rst

-Programming Guide
+Programming guide
 =================

 This section provides information on how to create an application using ``level_meter`` API.

-Includes and Configuration
+Includes and configuration
 --------------------------

 The application needs to include ``level_meter.h``.
 A configuration file ``level_meter_conf.h`` should be placed in the application directory.
 The color palette for the level meter display is defined in the configuration file.